Find more garden information

 Prune sparingly, too, if you live in a place with intense summer sun, which can cause sunscald on fruits (fruit with tough, thickened skin and discolored areas).

-If space in your garden is at a premium, or if you're supporting plants with Tomato Ladders, stakes or other tall, narrow supports, it's best to prune your tomatoes to one or two main stems.
+If space in your garden is at a premium, or if you're supporting plants with tomato ladders or stakes, it's best to prune your tomatoes to one or two main stems.
 To do this, pinch out all suckers.
 Otherwise, suckers will grow into additional stems and create a wide, bushy plant.
 The remaining main stems will grow strong and sturdy and will be easier to secure to the supports' uprights with plant ties.